mkangquantum/quits/README.md

 > 🚀 **New Release Available!**
-> We just launched **v0.1.0** – important bug is fixed, so please check the release note if you have already been using QUITS \
+> We just launched **v0.1.0** – important bug is fixed, so please check the release note if you have already been using QUITS.
 > [Check out the latest release notes »](https://github.com/mkangquantum/quits/releases/tag/v0.1.0)